colbyj/bride-of-frankensystem/docs/getting_started/what_is_bofs.rst

 - **Survey platforms (Qualtrics, SurveyMonkey, Google Forms)** handle questionnaires with point-and-click editing on hosted infrastructure.
 They cannot embed a JavaScript task or open the data layer for custom logic.
 If your study is questionnaires only and your institution already provides Qualtrics, that may be a simpler choice.
 - **JavaScript experiment libraries (jsPsych, lab.js, PsychoJS)** handle in-browser trial logic — precise timing, key capture, randomization.
 They do not host the surrounding study (consent, condition assignment, sessions, admin panel).
 A jsPsych, lab.js, or PsychoJS task can run inside a BOFS custom page; the two are complementary.
-- **Custom Flask, Django, or Express applications** give you full control of every detail, and full responsibility for everything else.
+- **Custom Flask, Django, or Express applications** (general-purpose web frameworks) give you full control of every detail, and full responsibility for everything else.
 When BOFS's built-in patterns are not enough, it exposes the same Flask underneath — custom routes drop into the same project.

 BOFS sits in the middle: research-specific scaffolding (consent, conditions, sessions, data storage, admin panel) plus an open boundary for questionnaires, JavaScript tasks, or Python where each is the right fit.